MXKLZL/EasyAL/README.md

 - Run label-studio start ./[your label studio project name] and your browser with launch automatically with the label studio interface
 - Choose the labeling button on the top of the interface to begin labeling
 - After your first round of labeling, change environment variable  "sampling": "sequential" in ./[your label studio project name]/.config.json to "sampling": "prediction-score-max" to activate active learning mode for future rounds
-- using the functions in utils.py to parse JSON files in [your label studio project name]/completions folder and update the labels of images in your self-create dataset(see example folder for an active learning loop)
+- Using the functions in utils.py to parse JSON files in [your label studio project name]/completions folder and update the labels of images in your self-create dataset(see example folder for an active learning loop)
 - Visit https://labelstud.io/ for any question related to label studio

 # Reference